 We use pull requests to:

-- Develop features seperately from our main stable branch
+- Develop features seperately from our master stable branch

 - Test and review the code seperately

-- Keep track of different features in progress before merging it back to the main codebase.
+- Keep track of different features in progress before merging it back to the master codebase.

 - As a means of communication.